Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Threats to Validity

 \textit{External Validity}.
-The study was conducted with two industrial APIs from only one company, which might be a threat to generalization of our results to other companies.
-For researchers, this is a typical problem, as it is hard to have an opportunity to transfer academic outputs to industry, and find more companies to conduct such type of empirical study.
+In this work, we trade \emph{generability} (i.e., focus on one single company) and \emph{sample size} (e.g., limited number of engineers and testers, in total only 27) to obtain more \emph{realism}: i.e., we want to \emph{study the actual use of fuzzers in industry by practitioners on their own large, industrial systems}.
+Alternatives would had been to use students in the empirical study, to have a larger sample size.
+Not only there would be questions on how results could generalize to actual industrial practice, but there would be major barriers to setup such an experiment.
+For example, how long time (possibly months) it would take for the students to get familiar with large industrial systems, part of a microservice with tens of millions of lines of code.
+For the same reason, even if Meituan has hundreds of engineers and testers, given a specific API used as SUT, only a small number of these professionals are familiar with the details of such API.
+Having an engineer from another department being involved in an experiment on an API that they never used / worked on before would not be realistic.
+This is particular the case for when evaluating the \emph{readability} of the generated tests, as readability of the generated tests is strongly related as well on how familiar the tester is with the tested API.
+In addition, for researchers, this is a typical problem, as it is hard to have an opportunity to transfer academic outputs to industry, and find more companies to conduct such type of empirical study.
 Furthermore, this kind of analyses involving human subjects are time consuming, much more than for example evaluating a fuzzer only ``in the lab'' on a set of open-source APIs.
 Also, there is a major difference between empirical studies with students and empirical studies with practitioners in industry, as their cost is much higher, and so usually their sample size is smaller.
 However, this kind of studies are essential to address the gap between research and practice.
 Many studies done only ``in the lab'' by researchers might rely on assumptions that do not hold in practice, making the use of novel scientific techniques not fit for practice.
 A scientific result with no practical use might not be fitting for an engineering discipline like software engineering.
 Reporting experience studies in different companies can help building a large enough body of knowledge throughout time, from which meta-analyses can be use to infer general results.
 To this aim, we used the same type of questions from an existing work on the application of a unit test generation tool in industry (Section~\ref{sub:unit}).
-However, two studies alone are not enough yet to draw general conclusions.
-More studies of this kind are in dire need in the literature.
+In addition, the study was performed with Web APIs using the same RPC framework.
+In the context of RPC, different frameworks could share parts of common domain knowledge (e.g., database interactions and dependencies among services), and the findings in this study might be applicable in other contexts (such as Apache Dubbo).
+However, five SUTs alone are not enough yet to draw general conclusions.
+More user studies of this kind are in dire need in the literature.